linux-system-roles/auto-maintenance/README.md

 Used in conjunction with `manage-role-repos.sh`.
 This will list the non-draft PRs for a role and prompt for merging one of them.
-The list will include the checks and tests status for the PR.
+The list will include the checks and tests status and review status for the PR.
 Actions:

 * `NUM` - Enter the PR number to merge it.
 Uses `gh pr merge NUM -r -d`
 * `l` - Refresh the list